-During the course you will be required to spend at least 240 hours (120 hours per year if you study full-time) working in a relevant role in order improve your Accounting knowledge and practice.
-This may be through paid employment or via a voluntary ‘placement’ in a relevant role.
+During the course you will be required to spend at least 240 hours (120 hours per year if you study full-time) working in a relevant role in order improve your accounting knowledge and practice.
+This may be through paid employment or via a voluntary work placement in a relevant role.

-This Foundation Degree emphasises the importance of putting theory into practice.
-You will use your own organisation or well-known organisations as the starting point and through assessments will be encouraged to refer back to your working environment, providing you with the opportunity to relate their studies to real-life situations.
+At Level 4, the emphasis is on the importance of putting theory into practice.
+You will use your own organisation or well-known organisations as the starting point and through assessments will be encouraged to refer back to your working environment, providing you with the opportunity to relate your studies to real life situations.

 - Business Accounting